coupergateway/couper/docs/website/content/2.configuration/4.block/jwt.md

   },
   {
     "default": "",
-    "description": "Name of claim containing the granted permissions.
-The claim value must either be a string containing a space-separated list of permissions or a list of string permissions.", "name": "beta_permissions_claim",
-    "type": "string"
-  },
-  {
-    "default": "",
     "description": "Name of claim specifying the roles of the user represented by the token.
 The claim value must either be a string containing a space-separated list of role values or a list of string role values.", "name": "beta_roles_claim",
     "type": "string"